 What if you go out incorrectly in Three Thirteen?

-If you declare victory, but your opponents find out that you had some uncombined cards in hand, you score 20 penalty points.
+Going out incorrectly in Three Thirteen means you declare victory, but your opponents discover you had some uncombined cards in hand.
+In this case, you score 20 penalty points.